 The funds are obligated to PBS when PBS accepts the RWA and the customer records that obligation in their own accounting system for the scope of work intended to be delivered by PBS.
 Transfer of the funds takes place when PBS incurs expenditures, bills the customer, and the customer agency makes payment to reimburse PBS for those expenditures.

 The customer agency’s obligation of its funds occurs once PBS accepts the RWA and notifies the customer of acceptance (via the Acceptance Letter).
-PBS’s obligations of those funds occur as PBS signs contracts to deliver the scope of work identified on the RWA throughout the duration of the project.
+PBS’s obligation of those funds occur as PBS executes contracts to deliver the scope of work identified on the RWA.

-PBS may not execute RWA projects prior to receiving the full amount of funding needed to complete the project from the customer agency.
-An RWA with full funding must be accepted no later than the date of contract or lease award.
-Prior to receiving full funding, tasks may be performed up to but not including contract or lease award.
-Example tasks of planning, requirements development, cost estimating services, synopsis and solicitation can be performed by PBS before an RWA is accepted.
-Customers should submit an RWA Work Request (WR) in eRETA as soon as they identify a need for a project or service.
-A RWA Work Request is required for all RWAs.
+No. PBS may not begin RWA projects prior to receiving the full amount of funding needed from the customer agency.
+Only planning, requirements development, and cost estimating services can be performed by PBS before an RWA is accepted.
+Customers should submit an RWA Work Request (WR) in eRETA as soon as they identify a need for a project or service so that GSA may sufficiently plan for future staffing and support needs.

 1) Annual appropriation: An appropriation that is available for obligation only during a specific fiscal year.
-This is the most common type of appropriation.
-It is known as both a "fiscal year" or "annual" appropriation, and remains available to liquidate obligations properly chargeable to that account for five fiscal years after the period of availability expires.
+It remains available to liquidate, via expenditures properly chargeable to that funding, for five fiscal years until the end of that fiscal year after the period of availability expires.

-2) Multiple year appropriation: An appropriation that is available for obligation for a definite period of time in excess of one fiscal year, and remains available to liquidate obligations properly chargeable to that account for five fiscal years after the period of availability expires.
+2) Multiple year appropriation: An appropriation that is available for obligation for a definite period of time, as determined by Congress, in excess of one fiscal year, and remains available to liquidate expenditures properly chargeable to that funding for five fiscal years until the end of that fiscal year after the period of availability expires.

 Bona fide need is a fiscal law requirement established in 31 U.S.C. § 1502 specifying that a time-limited appropriation can be obligated only to meet a legitimate need arising in (or in some cases arising before but continuing to exist in) the fiscal year for which the appropriation was made.
 In other words, an agency cannot use current year funds for a future year’s need.

 Yes, PBS can accept an RWA for a project and begin the work in the next fiscal year because the customer’s bona fide need for the work exists when the RWA is accepted (i.e., in September).
-Bona fide need refers to the timing of the need and not the timing of the expenditure.
-If the customer needs the project, could use the project today, and can define the need for the project today, then the Bona Fide Needs rule has been satisfied.
+It does not violate the bona fide needs rule.

 An RWA is not needed to begin requirements development, but PBS policy requires that an RWA is accepted prior to any contracting for design work.
 PBS cannot begin in-depth design work before accepting an RWA and then back bill for those services.